My-Gym-Group/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Hotfix
 - [ ] Security patch

-## Description
+## Description / Impact
 [Provide a detailed explanation of the changes you have made.
 Include the reasons behind these changes and any relevant context.
-Link any related issues.]
+Link any related issues.
+Discuss the impact of your changes on the project.
+This might include effects on performance, new dependencies, or changes in behaviour.]

 ## Testing
 [Detail the testing you have performed to ensure that these changes function as intended.
 Include information about any added tests.]

-## Impact
-[Discuss the impact of your changes on the project.
-This might include effects on performance, new dependencies, or changes in behaviour.]

 ## Screenshots/Videos (if applicable)
 [Attach screenshots or videos demonstrating the bug prior to and following the fix.]